tkoenig1/FMPFR/doc/REFERENCE.md

 `set_rounding_mode`, which defaults to`MPFR_RNDN`.

 Comparision operators are supported, but both sides have to be of `type (fmpr)`.
-This mirrors the usage of MPFR.
+This mirrors the capabilities of MPFR, and may be extened in a future version.
 The best way to compare to a constant would be
 ```
   if (a < fmpfr("1.2"))
 ```